 Using alcohol or drugs at any time during a high school function.

 Leaving the lodging premises without notifying the head coach and without a chaperone.

+Three strike rule

-If the athlete has more than 3 unexcused absences (subject to coach review).
+If an athlete has 3 unexcused absences during the season, the coach can conduct a review to determine if the athlete should remain on the team.

+A combination of absences and/or court and behavior violations may also result in a 3 strike suspension or explusion depending on the circumstances.

 Grievance/Escalation Procedure